Rei-SwitchBot/faq/en-us/Bot.md

 7. Turn your mobile phone's Bluetooth off and on again, and get as close to your SwitchBot Bot as possible.

 8. Remove the battery from your SwitchBot Bot and insert the battery while pressing the reset button inside the bot, then open our app, and navigate to -> Profile -> Firmware Repair and see if the Repair Bot Firmware option appears.
 If the Repair Firmware option appears you can use this to try and repair your SwitchBot Bot.

-9. If all the above still doesn't work, feel free to reach our support team by opening our app and tapping Profile > Feedback > then select your device to leave feedback.

 ---